songyang-dev/vanier-mobile-flutter-capture-the-flag/README.md

 ## Flag 2

-Run the Flutter the project at the commit whose comment is "Secret emulator message".
+Run the Flutter project at the commit whose comment is "Secret emulator message".

 ## Flag 3